ENCODE-DCC/encoded/README.md

 **Mac OSX Python install instructions**

-The Python version management `pyenv` is a good tool.
+The Python version management tool `pyenv` is very useful.

 >:warning: _Note: If you have previously installed python3 from homebrew, you may possibly wish to uninstall it (not required):_
-`brew uninstall --force python3`
+> - `brew uninstall --force python3`